-Colcannon with its unique and simple recipe has become popular around the world.
+Colcannon, with its unique and simple Halloween season recipe, has become popular around the world.
 It normally includes chopped kale or green cabbage mixed with hot, floury mashed potatoes.

 Colcannon - an Irish Halloween tradition

-In the past, over Halloween charms were mixed in with the colcannon.
+In the past, other Halloween charms were mixed in with the colcannon.
 Depending on what charm you found it was seen as a portent for the future.

 A button meant you would remain a bachelor and a thimble meant you would remain a spinster for the coming year.
 A ring meant you would get married and a coin meant you would come into wealth.
 Others filled their socks with colcannon and hung them from the handle of the front door in the belief that the first man through the door would be their future husband.

 Easy to make colcannon recipe

 - 4 lbs (1.8kg) potatoes, or about 7-8 large potatoes (‘old’ potatoes or russet potatoes are best, waxy potatoes won’t do)

 - 1 head of green cabbage or kale